*All names and trail names have been modified to protect the identity of those involved.

-When Jason Goldman* (*names have been changed to protect the identity of these individuals) completed a thru-hike of the Pacific Crest Trail in less than 100 days, not too many people paid attention: it had been hiked faster by others.
+When Jason Goldman* completed a thru-hike of the Pacific Crest Trail in less than 100 days, not too many people paid attention: it had been hiked faster by others.
 But this was Jason's third thru-hike of the PCT.
 His previous two were completed in 183 and 174 days, respectively.
 So when he published his report of a three-month thru-hike, we sent Jason congratulations on a job well done.
 We simply assumed that he'd lightened his gear, refined his technique, and improved his fitness.
 And then we forgot about it.

 Until three years later, when we received an email from a thru-hiker who goes by "Walker-G,"*

 "There are a few things that I have to get off my conscience.
 I'm a long distance hiker who puts in 30- to 50-mile trail days regularly, even with a 30- or 40-pound pack.
 But I'm to the point that I'm struggling with my authenticity and this really hit home on my last hike, which combined the Trans-Canada rail route with the C2C across the U.S. I reached the Great Lakes and quit, because I become ill from the side effects of taking performance supplements."